jonahh2160/sling-to-gcal/README.md

-# sling-to-gcal
+# sling-to-gcal (DEPRECATED)

-W.I.P.
-Python script to import Sling .xls shift schedules into Google Calendar
+Deprecated Python script to import Sling .xls shift schedules into Google Calendar.
+This W.I.P. script was discontinued as my organization did not renew their contract with Sling, instead migrating to another platform for shift scheduling.

 ## Description